anc2001/notes/7-19-22/program_extraction.md

 Constraints are removed with the following procedure

  * If a constraint for that object type overall appears less than 40 percent of the time, remove it
- * Remaining Location Constraints: divide the occurence in each direction by the overall occurrence.
-Remove directions that appear less than 25 percent of the time
+ * Remaining Location Constraints: filtering spurious directions
+    * divide the occurence in each direction by the overall occurrence value to get a normalized occurence value.
+Remove directions with a normalized occurence metric less than 0.2.

 ## Bed
 ```